 Alaska’s State Fair gives citizens of this unique and often unexplored region the opportunity to teach visitors about their wild and wonderful land.
 With events like the Seafood Showdown and the Lumberjack Show, you’re guaranteed experiences that are not as common in the Lower 48.
-Even the food is served in log food booths built by a local logsmith in the 1970s, and continue to be used, showing off the beautiful timber of the state.
+Even the food is served in log food booths built by a local logsmith in the 1970s, and continues to be used, showing off the beautiful timber of the state.
 Of course, along with the events unique to Alaska, the fair is home to concerts, carnival games, farm exhibits, and contests - most notably the Giant Cabbage Weigh-Off.

-The Alaska State Fair has plenty of competitions you can visit to see the bounty of Alaska, and the talents of its people.
-Look at local art and photography, see how people craft spirits and other beverages, and investigate the canned goods locals process themselves.
+The Alaska State Fair has plenty of competitions you can visit to see the bounty of Alaska and the talents of its people.
+Look at local art and photography, see how people craft spirits and other beverages and investigate the canned goods locals process themselves.
 You can also see livestock and farm exhibits and woodworking projects, along with handiwork like sewing, quilting, and clay arts.
 Visit the equestrian center, and watch the monster truck challenges.
-There is also an Age of the Dinosaurs animatronic exhibit that allows kids to take a picture riding a triceratops, and teaches them about the prehistoric creatures that were discovered to have lived in Alaska.
+There is also an Age of the Dinosaurs animatronic exhibit that allows kids to take a picture riding a triceratops and teaches them about the prehistoric creatures that were discovered to have lived in Alaska.
 Finally, don’t miss the reptile exhibit where visitors can interact with lizards, amphibians, and other species - including some who glow in the dark!

 You can get a wristband that allows you to ride all rides on the midway.
 Also, be sure to check the website for information on discount days such as Kids’ Day, First Responders Day, and Military Appreciation Day.
 You can get a discount for purchasing online, and for buying four-packs.